Date: 9 May 2018

 Christine Broughan is Professor of Higher Education at the Global Learning: Education and Attainment Research Centre at Coventry University.
 She has a key role in equity and social inclusion research in the fields of education, ethnicity, gender, ageing, mental health and wellbeing.
 Christine has a proven track record in education leadership, teaching and research.

 Graham Steventon qualified as an architect and gained a PhD in Sociology at Warwick University before becoming a senior lecturer in Criminology at Coventry University in 2002.
 He uses creative approaches to teaching and assessment (role play; immersive virtual contexts; podcasting; concept mapping) and has researched and presented internationally on pedagogy.
 He co-edited two previously published books (2012 and 2016, Routledge) on higher education.

 The HEA Surveys Conference provides an opportunity to discuss and debate the potential of insight from surveys, metrics, qualitative research and wider methods of capturing the voice of the sector for driving excellence and enhancement within higher education.

-We welcome papers from individuals with an interest in surveys, metrics and insight in higher education.
-Under the main theme for 2018, proposals for the conference are invited in each of the following four strands:
+This year we welcomed papers from individuals with an interest in surveys, metrics and insight in higher education.
+Under the main theme for 2018, proposals for the conference were invited in each of the following four strands: